-Price Discrimination occurs when a firm sells a good or service to different buyers at two or more different prices, for reasons not necessarily associated with cost.
+Price discrimination is a kind of selling strategy that involves a firm selling a good or service to different buyers at two or more different prices, for reasons not necessarily associated with cost.
 Price discrimination results in greater revenue for the firm.
-For example, Hotel rooms, airline tickets and professional services all offer different prices for different customers.
+For example, hotel rooms, airline tickets, and professional services all offer different prices for different customers.

 Airlines charge different prices depending on the season, time of the flight and day of the week.
 During the peak holiday season, the prices will be higher because demand is greater and more inelastic.